mparisi20/EE551-Project/README.md

-By Max Parisi\nEE-551-A: Engineering Python\nFall 2019
+By Max Parisi

+Fall 2019